Your truck’s engine and a glass of water have a complicated relationship. One gives life, the other… well, the other is a problem.

 Sometimes, the trouble starts before the fuel even reaches your truck.
 The diesel fuel you buy is held in large, underground storage tanks at the gas station.
 If those tanks aren’t maintained properly, they can collect a lot of water.

+This water in diesel fuel can cause serious issues.
 When you fill up, that water can be pumped right into your vehicle.
 This directly harms your diesel fuel quality.
 It’s a good reason to buy your fuel from busy, reputable stations, as their storage tanks are refilled more often, giving water less time to build up.
 Good fuel quality starts at the pump.

 The Harm Water Can Cause